bcowgill/perljs/README.md

 ## TODO

-Change prepublish script to prepublishOnly so to avoid being balled when npm install on TravisCI Add Badges for Stylelint etc wip Submit CSS dark changes to nyc/istanbul project and/or release as nyc-html-dark npm package Fix up mocha dark CSS for latest mocha release 8.x in ~/bin/mocha-dark
+Add Badges for Stylelint etc
+wip Submit CSS dark changes to nyc/istanbul project and/or release as nyc-html-dark npm package Fix up mocha dark CSS for latest mocha release 8.x in ~/bin/mocha-dark